CriticalXI/CriticalXI/README.md

 Hi, I'm Critical.
-I mostly work on FFXI private servers in my free time.
+I occasionally work on FFXI private servers.

 I'm not currently associated with any servers, just contributing to the main FFXI repo LandSandBoat.